 cargo can be installed directly using this automated script:

-curl https://sh.rustup.rs -sSf | sh
+curl https://sh.rustup.rs -sSf | shNerd font

 Nerd Font is crucial for displaying various icons correctly in LunarVim.

 If you are a Windows user, you can directly download the required Nerd Font from the Nerd Font official website and install it.
-It is recommended to choose FiraCode
+It is recommended to choose FiraCode.
+After installation, connect to the server via Windows Terminal SSH and change the font to the desired Nerd Font in the settings.

 If you are an Ubuntu user, refer to the recommended installation method provided by LunarVim.